JuniorBecari10/Simple/README.md

 ### Printing Examples:

 ```
-print Hello World
+print "Hello World"
 ```

 ```
-printl Hello
+printl "Hello "
-print World
+print "World"
 ```

 You can also print a variable.

 ```
 a = 10
-print a is $a
+print "a is " $a
 ```

 ## Variables